NAS Synology ioSafe 1019+ RAID Arrays: Recovering Data Affected by Component Wear

 Yes, overheating or improper ventilation can potentially cause data loss on NAS Synology ioSafe 1019+ devices.
 Overheating can lead to component failures, including hard drives, which can result in data corruption or loss.
 Proper ventilation is crucial to ensure that the device operates within optimal temperature ranges and prevents overheating.
 It is recommended to place the NAS device in a well-ventilated area and follow the manufacturer's guidelines for temperature and airflow requirements to minimize the risk of data loss.

-Although NAS ioSafe 1019+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ioSafe 1019+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view